 What Worked Well?
 What Didn't Work Well?
 Established working relationship prior to the pandemic Deaf interpreters unable to select their preferred co-interpreter Access to a Deaf monitor or policy advisor Having limited or no exposure to media training Daily review of national, provincial, and local news Introspection of the interpreter to realize what setting their skills are best-suited Teams advocating for preparatory materials Deaf interpreters feel additional stress due to a potential ineffective interpretation which could be publicly scrutinized.
 Placement of the television monitor showing the co- interpreter Deaf interpreters concerned for the Deaf communities when dissatisfied with the quality of interpretation.
-A dedicated team of media interpreters that shared schema Deaf interpreters felt conflicted about supporting agencies and/or interpreter colleagues while acknowledging the impact of the quality of the information in the interpretation Debrief among interpreters (colleagues in or outside of their province) Quality of internet speed and bandwidth for those interpreters working remotely from home.
+A dedicated team of media interpreters that shared Deaf interpreters felt conflicted about supporting schema agencies and/or interpreter colleagues while acknowledging the impact of the quality of the information in the interpretation Debrief among interpreters (colleagues in or outside of their province) Quality of internet speed and bandwidth for those interpreters working remotely from home.
+Well-developed stress management strategies Separate media teams for coverage of other emergencies that may be happening locally in that province.